 In Ontario, The Act states that all residents are entitled to a reasonable enjoyment of their property, and your partying may interfere with that.
 If residents complain to security and/or property management, be ready to receive some unpleasant warning letters about how your party upset residents.

-If you repeat the offense and continue to throw noisy parties, the corporation may even escalate the matter and seek legal action to get a compliance order against you - which will come at a high cost and eliminate any fun.
+If you repeat the offense and continue to throw noisy parties, the condo corporation may even escalate the matter and seek legal action to get a compliance order against you - which will come at a high cost and eliminate any fun.
 There are also area-specific noise restrictions to consider (the times that your city/town/etc. allows noise - or some noise - to occur during), and breaching those may lead to a visit from an uninvited guest: your not-so-friendly police officer.

-So let’s keep partying respectful to neighbours and avoid any unpleasant situations with property management or the police by ensuring that noise does not interfere with other units, especially if you’re considering hosting guests on your balcony this summer!
+So let’s keep partying respectful to neighbours and avoid any unpleasant situations with condo management or the police by ensuring that noise does not interfere with other units, especially if you’re considering hosting guests on your balcony this summer!

 Reporting Issues

 Keeping your condo community safe is everyone’s responsibility, and the Board/Property Management needs your help.
-If you see anyone that is engaging in dangerous activity or not following the rules, be sure to get in touch with security, property management, the board, or any other appropriate person(s) to report the issue.
+If you see anyone that is engaging in dangerous activity or not following the rules, be sure to get in touch with security, condo management, the board, or any other appropriate person(s) to report the issue.
 They will look into the matter and be sure to take the appropriate actions as soon as possible in order to keep the condominium and its residents safe.